Year 10

 • The Franklin River was added to the United Nations World Heritage List in 1982.

-• The Tasmanian Government, the state opposition and many Tasmanian workers remained in strong support of the dam.
+• The Tasmanian Government, the state opposition and many Tasmanian workers remained in staunch support of the dam.
 They believed it was needed to meet future power demands and create jobs for Tasmanians.

 • In March 1983, the Australian Government passed a law to stop construction of the dam.
 They did this shortly after a federal election.
 The Australian Labor Party (ALP) won the election, and their campaign included a promise that they would save the Franklin River if elected.

 • The High Court of Australia was asked to determine the validity of the Australian Government’s law.
-The majority of the High Court found in favour of the Australian Government.
+The majority of the High Court found that the Australian Constitution permitted the Australian Government to make the law.
 Construction of the dam did not go ahead.

-Divide students into small groups and direct them to the National Archive of Australia’s Protesting the Franklin Dam learning resource.
-The resource contains 6 primary sources that shed light on the complexity of the issue.
+Organise students into small groups and direct them to the National Archive of Australia’s Protesting the Franklin Dam learning resource.
+The resource contains 6 primary sources that reveal the complexity of the issue.
 Assign each student in the group a source to analyse.
-The sources differ in length and complexity—from photographs to cabinet minutes—so you can differentiate how you assign them.
+The sources differ in length and complexity - from photographs to cabinet minutes - assisting differentiated learning.

-Introduce students to the Australian Constitution and the High Court’s role in interpreting it.
+Reintroduce students to the Australian Constitution and the High Court’s role in interpreting it.
 Play the Australian Constitution quiz or Australian Constitution Kahoot! as a whole class.
-Then watch The Constitution video (2 min 26 sec) and read the Australian Constitution in focus paper.
+Then watch The Constitution video (2min 26s) and read The Australian Constitution in focus paper.

 Ensure students understand the following key information: